JFF-Bohdan/vrc_t70/README.md

 VRC-T70 device communicates using open protocol, which documented in [./doc/protocol/protocol_en.md](./doc/protocol/protocol_en.md)

-## Packgage and tools
+## Package and tools

 ### General information

-This repository contains `vrc_t70` package that can be used in your Python Program to communicate with VRC-T70 device.
-Also, it contains some tools which can be useful when using VRC-T70 controller.
+This repository contains `vrc_t70` library that can be used in your Python Program to communicate with VRC-T70 device(s).
+Also, it contains some tools which can be useful when using VRC-T70 controller and can be used as example of an application based on `vrc_t70` library.

 Available tools:

-* tool for available ports listing;
+- Tool for available ports listing.
-* tool for devices searching on RS-485 bus;
+- Tool for devices searching on a RS-485 bus.
-* tool for temperature information gathering.
+- Tool for temperature information gathering.

 ### Installation